CearLab/ActiveLoc/doc/code/SetupGCSLinux.md

     $ git clone git@github.com:CearLab/ActiveLoc.git

-# Before building the images, we need to create a group which will be used to
-# grant permisisons to the files in the docker container.

-    $ sudo groupadd -g 1042 developers

-# Now add your user to the group

-    $ sudo usermod -aG $USER developers

-# Now reboot anc check if $USER is in developers
 # In the repository, place yourself where you can see the "src" folder, and
 # run the following

     $ chown -R $USER:developers src
-    $ chmod -R g+rwx src
+    $ chmod -R 774 src

 # If needed, use sudo.
+By doing so, also the members of "developers" can wrx the
+# files on the repository.
 # The same thing should be done for .Xauthority to be able to run graphic stuff

     $ chown $USER:developers ~/.Xauthority
-    $ chmod g+rw ~/.Xauthority
+    $ chmod 764 ~/.Xauthority

 # If needed, use sudo.